chilr357/sop-automation-analyzer/desktop-app/README.md

-# SOP Automation Analyzer Desktop Wrapper
+# Digital Process Automation Analyzer Desktop Wrapper

-This directory contains an Electron Forge configuration that packages the SOP Automation Analyzer web application as a Windows desktop executable.
+This directory contains an Electron Forge configuration that packages the Digital Process Automation Analyzer web application as a Windows desktop executable.

 ## Prerequisites